Supermarket: International expansion

+In the 21st century

+A report published by the international organization ActionAid in 2007, Who pays? estimated that 32 million people shopped in British supermarkets every week.

+As of 2018, there were approximately 38,000 supermarkets in the supermarket's birthplace, the United States; Americans spent $701 billion at supermarkets that year; and the American supermarket stood at the pinnacle of a food production and distribution system so efficient that less than three percent of the U.S. population produced more than enough food to feed everyone.
+The average American adult "will spend 2 percent of their life inside" supermarkets.

-Traditional supermarkets in many countries face intense competition from discounters such as Wal-Mart, Aldi and Lidl, which typically is non-union and operates with better buying power.
+In the 21st century, traditional supermarkets in many countries face intense competition from discounters such as Wal-Mart, Aldi and Lidl, which typically is non-union and operates with better buying power.
 Other competition exists from warehouse clubs such as Costco that offer savings to customers buying in bulk quantities.
 Superstores, such as those operated by Wal-Mart and Asda, often offer a wide range of goods and services in addition to foods.
 In Australia, Aldi, Woolworths and Coles are the major players running the industry with fierce competition among all the three.
 The rising market share of Aldi has forced the other two to cut prices and increase their private label product ranges.
-The proliferation of such warehouse and superstores has contributed to the continuing disappearance of smaller, local grocery stores; increased dependence on the automobile; suburban sprawl because of the necessity for large floor space and increased vehicular traffic.
+The proliferation of such warehouse and superstores has contributed to the continuing disappearance of smaller, local grocery stores, the increased dependence on the automobile, and suburban sprawl because of the necessity for large floor space and increased vehicular traffic.
 For example, in 2009 51% of Wal-Mart's $251 billion domestic sales were recorded from grocery goods.
 Some critics consider the chains' common practice of selling loss leaders to be anti-competitive.
 They are also wary of the negotiating power that large, often multinationals have with suppliers around the world.